awsdocs/aws-data-exchange-user-guide/doc_source/publishing-products.md

 1. Continue through the **Publish a new product** workflow, with details already filled in, based on the product you chose in Step 3\.
 For more information, see [Step 5: Publish a new product](#publish-products)\.
 **Important**
-Beginning July 22, 2021, new and existing providers have the ability to automatically publish revisions to data sets\.
+As of July 22, 2021, new and existing providers can automatically publish revisions to data sets\.
 All new products on AWS Data Exchange default to automatic revision publishing\.
 If you have created existing products on AWS Data Exchange before July 22, 2021, you need to migrate them to automatic revision publishing\.
 For more information, see [Migrating an existing product to automatic revision publishing](updating-products.md#migrate-product)\.
 If you are copying an existing product that you created before July 22, 2021, you will see two options under **Revision publishing**: **Automatically publish revisions** or **Manually publish revisions**\.
 We recommend that you choose the first option, to automatically publish revisions\.

-## Publishing a product containing Amazon Redshift datasets<a name="publish-Redshift-product"></a>
+## Publishing a product containing Amazon Redshift data sets<a name="publish-Redshift-product"></a>

 ### Overview<a name="publish-Redshift-product-overview"></a>